Please note that this post contains affiliate links. It means that if you buy Tailwind through my link I will receive a small compensation. I use and love Tailwind and that’s why I recommended it. Read the disclosure policy for more information.

 How I use Tailwind for Pinterest

 Please note that this is the way I personally use Tailwind to schedule pins on Pinterest.
-You don’t have to follow it if you don’t agree with something or you know a different way.
+You don’t have to follow it if you don’t agree.

-Another thing is that this tutorial is entirely focus on Tailwind for Pinterest.
+Another thing is that this tutorial is entirely focused on Tailwind for Pinterest.
 If you are looking for an Instagram tutorial check this video.